Java arquebus

-Java arquebus refers to long-barreled early firearm from Indonesian archipelago, dating back to the early 16th century.
+A Java arquebus (Indonesian and Malaysian: Bedil Jawa) is a long-barreled early firearm from the Nusantara archipelago, dating back to the early 16th century.
 The weapon was used by Javanese armies, albeit in low number compared to total fighting men, before the arrival of Iberian explorers (Portuguese and Spaniards) in the 16th century.
 In historical records, the weapon may be classified as arquebus or musket.

 Etymology

-The term "Java arquebus" is a translation of the Chinese word 爪哇銃 (Zua Wa Chong).
+The term "Java arquebus" is a translation of the Chinese word 爪哇銃 (Zua Wa Chong) or 瓜哇銃 (Gua Wa Chong).
 In the local language the weapon was known by various names, bedil or bedhil is more commonly used.
 However, this term has a broad meaning — it may refer to various types of firearms and gunpowder weapons, from small pistols to large siege guns.
 The term bedil comes from wedil (or wediyal) and wediluppu (or wediyuppu) in the Tamil language.
 In its original form, these words refer to gunpowder blast and saltpeter, respectively.
 But after being absorbed into bedil in the Malay language, and in a number of other cultures in the archipelago, that Tamil vocabulary is used to refer to all types of weapons that use gunpowder.
 In Javanese and Balinese the term bedil and bedhil is known, in Sundanese the term is bedil, in Batak it is known as bodil, in Makasarese, badili, in Buginese, balili, in Dayak language, badil, in Tagalog, baril, in Bisayan, bádil, in Bikol languages, badil, and Malay people call it badel or bedil.